2003 Melbourne runaway train

-On 3 February 2003, a Comeng electric multiple unit train rolled away from Broadmeadows station in Melbourne, Australia, before it ran for nearly 17 km out of control without a driver and eventually crashed into another train about to depart Spencer Street station.
+At around 9:15 pm AEDT, on 3 February 2003, a Comeng electric multiple unit train rolled away from Broadmeadows station in Melbourne, Australia, before it ran for nearly 17 km out of control without a driver and eventually crashed into another train about to depart Spencer Street station.
 Train controllers attempted several times to stop or redirect the train, but were limited in their ability to intervene, instead being forced to alter the route of other trains to avert a more serious collision.

 Eleven people on board the stationary train were injured; authorities did not know until after the crash if any passengers were on board the runaway.
 An investigation identified driver error as the cause of the accident, but the runaway event prompted significant debate about the role of government authorities and private operators in ensuring safety and reliability on the Melbourne rail network.

 Background

 Three days prior to the Melbourne crash, the Waterfall rail accident in New South Wales had killed seven people as a result of the train entering a curve too quickly due to incapacitation of the train's driver.
 The trains deadman's system was revealed to be faulty thus not automatically stopping the train when the driver became unresponsive.

 The Broadmeadows railway line is an electrified line on the Melbourne rail network, running from the city centre to the northern suburbs.
 In February 2003, electric train services on the line were operated by M>Train, a subsidiary of British transport company National Express, under a franchise arrangement with the Victorian Government.
 The line was shared with diesel-hauled country train services operated by V/Line (then also a subsidiary of National Express) and Hoys Roadlines, and occasional freight services.

 Spencer Street station (now Southern Cross) is one of the two main terminal stations on the Victorian rail network, and, in 2003, was the interchange for trains run by a number of operators, including M>Train, its fellow suburban operator Connex Melbourne, and country and interstate train operators V/Line, Hoys, West Coast Rail, CountryLink and Great Southern Rail.
 The station consisted of 14 platforms including dead-end platforms 1 to 8.

 Given the number of operators on the Broadmeadows line (now the Craigieburn line) and in the central area, a complex control and signalling system was in place.
 Most of the Broadmeadows line was controlled by Metrol, the main suburban control centre managed by Connex, either directly or through local signal boxes along the route.
 Metrol was responsible for trains up to the station boundary, from where it was possible to access all 8 dead-end platforms.
 However, final access to platforms 1 through 6 at Spencer Street was controlled by V/Line staff at Spencer Street No.1 signal box, and platforms 7 and 8 were jointly managed by the two control centres.